philipwoods/philipwoods.github.io/_pages/music.markdown

 layout: single
 title: Music
 permalink: /music/
+toc: true
+classes: false
 ---

-# Choral Performance
+# Choral Performance and Leadership

+## OcTech

 I'm a founding member of OcTech, Caltech's independent choral octet.
+Since its inception, I have been a performer, part-time conductor, music librarian, and music director for the group.
 [Check out our website](https://octech.sites.caltech.edu/) for information about our performances, albums, and more.

+## Caltech Glee Club and Chamber Singers

-I also perform with the Caltech Glee Club and the Caltech Chamber Singers.
+I have performed with the Caltech Glee Club for the duration of my graduate studies.
+I also joined a slightly more selective group, the Caltech Chamber Singers, after a few years of singing with the Glee Club.
+I currently perform in quarterly concerts with both groups.

 # Compositions and Arrangements